konstantintzt/eventer/README.md

 - 1.3.
 Install the Python machine learning engine dependencies: `pip install -r requirements.txt`

 - 1.4.
 Start the server: `npm start`
+If you encounter any errors with `npm start`, run the commands `npm run boot-server` and `npm run boot-engine` separately.
+If `npm run boot-engine` also fails to run, it's likely that your system has `python` as the command to execute python as opposed to `python3`.
+In this scenario, please run `python ../recommender/recommender_server.py`.

 ### Starting the client-side frontend:
 - 2.1.
 Navigate to the client directory: `cd client`